jbarratt/serialized.net/_posts/2009-07-13-puppet-module-patterns.markdown

 Failed to parse template syslog.conf.erb: Could not find value for 'syslog_server'
 </p>

-<h2>Conclusions</h2>
+## Conclusions

 I'll keep this page updated as more useful patterns emerge.

-Thinking about decomposing modules by <tt>/base</tt> and <tt>/site</tt> is a powerful model already, as it helps develop new variants on ideas in a really rapid way with little to no copy and paste.
+Thinking about decomposing modules by `/base` and `/site` is a powerful model already, as it helps develop new variants on ideas in a really rapid way with little to no copy and paste.

-I've found that my <tt>site</tt> modules are often in the 4-7 lines long range, and I automatically get a lot of my hard-earned "best ways to do things" along for the ride.
+I've found that my `site` modules are often in the 4-7 lines long range, and I automatically get a lot of my hard-earned "best ways to do things" along for the ride.

 And since I'm not the only one making things around here, everyone else saves time (and avoids some n00b mistakes) by being able to develop things more quickly as well.